Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/SUrsa-SUCTF2025.md

 The coppersmith bound is tight, p is 512 bits and we have 257 unknown bits.

-Let's bruteforce part of t, I'll choose the MSB.
+Let's bruteforce part of t, I'll choose the LSB.

 <br>